 Darren folded his arms, looking unsure if he should feel complimented or insulted.
 Sage had almost meant it as a compliment though.
 Darren looked intense and threatening on top of good-looking, and she respected that.
 Quinn was just a stupid pretty-boy.

-"Darren," Kira pronounced, with an amused sternness in her face, "comes from a universe where he's dealt with severe loss, war, and tough decisions.
+"Darren," Kira pronounced, with an amused sternness in her face, "comes from a place where he's dealt with severe loss and war.
 Don't underestimate anyone's past, Sage, especially coming from me."

 "Fair enough,'" Sage grumbled, crossing her arms across her chest.
 "So how long is this going to take?"